jamesmcm/vopono/README.md

 The OpenVPN credentials are **not** the same as your TigerVPN account credentials.

 For Mullvad your OpenVPN credentials are your account code as your username, and `m` as the password.

+For ProtonVPN you can view your OpenVPN credentials [online on your account dashboard](https://account.protonvpn.com/account#openvpn).
+The OpenVPN credentials are **not** the same as your ProtonVPN account credentials.

 #### TCP support and custom ports